 Non-University of Arizona Scholarship Opportunities

 This scholarship is for any employee of the Pima County Public Library seeking their Master's degree from the University of Arizona's School of Information.
 Applicants do not need to reside in Green Valley.
 All applications must be postmarked by April 30.
 Download the application form

 The Medical Library Group of Southern California and Arizona continually and vigorously supports the recruitment of outstanding candidates to the profession of health sciences librarianship.
 One scholarship of $150 is awarded annually to an excellent School of Information student who has shown evidence of interest in pursuing the health sciences specialization in librarianship.
 Application deadline is Dec 15.
 See application details.

 Students in our M.A. in Library and Information Science program with a commitment to serving Latinx and or Native American populations may apply to the Knowledge River program.
 Each year, Knowledge River selects a cohort of students who receive opportunities for academic support, specialized advising, cohort support, participation in a cohort-based learning community, mentorship, access to the 200+ Knowledge River alumni, and professional development activities.

 Funding is also available for a limited number of Knowledge River students.
 Funding comes mainly in the form of Graduate Assistantships, which allow students to gain practical experience in libraries and other information environments.

 We encourage students with unmet financial need to apply for additional support from the UA Office of Student Financial Aid.
 They offer need-based funding for graduate students including scholarships, grants, waivers, loans and work study.

-You can also explore other funding sources on campus and from outside organizations:
+You can also explore other funding sources and discounts on campus and from outside organizations: